Aristotle has some interesting beliefs about success and fulfilment.

 I’ll be describing both of these 2 functions in this short essay – and explaining why it’s essential to tap into 2 out of 2 if you want to feel truly fulfilled.

-Ari believed it was absolutely essential to put in the effort of conscious thought – and live a conscious, awake life.
-He believed this for two reasons.
+Aristotle believed it was absolutely essential to put in the effort of conscious thought – and live a conscious, awake life.

 1. In order to be your fullest potential as a human being you need to use all your unique human capabilities.